auraphp/auraphp.github.io/index.md

 <div class="grid_4" markdown="1">

 Introduction
 ============

-The Aura Project provides independent decoupled library packages for PHP 5.4+.
+The Aura project provides independent library packages for PHP 5.4+.
 These packages can be used alone, in concert with each other, or combined into a full-stack framework of their own.

 The Aura project is essentially the second major version of [Solar](http://solarphp.com), reimagined and rewritten as a library collection